 Armed man threatens Shaheen Bagh protesters to end agitation, overpowered

-An armed man, claiming to have links with a political party, entered the protest area at Shaheen Bagh on Tuesday and threatened the agitators, according to eyewitnesses.
+An armed man, claiming to have links with a political party, entered the protest area at Shaheen Bagh on Tuesday and threatened the anti-CAA agitators there, according to eyewitnesses.
 A video clip of the alleged incident which is doing the rounds on social media shows a gun-wielding man being overpowered by the protesters.

 According to Syed Taseer Ahmed, one of the protestors and a local, the man, who claimed to have links with a political party, climbed up the stage around 3 pm and threatened people to end the agitation.
 He was, however, overpowered by other protestors and taken away from the site.